rakor/freebsd-desktop/README.md

 # freebsd-desktop
 Script to setup a FreeBSD machine for desktopuse

 This script is meant to be run once after a fresh installation of FreeBSD.
 It will do an update of the system, install a lot of packages and setup some stuff you could like to have on a desktop machine such as languagesettings, tmp-cleanup, anacron, powerd, ntp etc.

-At the moment the script will install a desktop based on KDE or Awesome (you have the choice).
+At the moment the script will install a desktop based on KDE, Lumina-DE or Awesome (you have the choice).

 You should have at least 8GB free space to install a KDE desktop.

 To get all benefits out of this script you should _not_ add a user during installation, but after having this script added some config-files to the homedir-skeleton.
+If you have addeed users nevertheless, the script will ask you to remove them in order to readd them afterwards.

 ## Using this script